 In French, personal pronouns often refer to ‘Subject Pronouns’ (Pronoms Sujets), or in this case, ‘Personal Subject Pronouns.’

 Subject pronouns refer to the person or entity performing the action (verb) in a sentence.
 The subject pronoun used in French is as the following:

 As you can see, the subject pronoun for I has two versions, je, and j’.
-You can normally use this first-person pronoun je to refer to yourself.
+You can normally use the first-person pronoun je to refer to yourself.

 In French, you use elle and il to represent the third-person pronouns she and he.

-The pronoun ‘it’ in English is special and specific but that is not the case in French.
-As French is a gendered language, every object, item, or animal is referred to using the pronoun elle and il as well, depending on its gender.
-So the pronoun for the book (le livre) becomes il and the apple (la pomme) becomes elle.
+The pronoun ‘it’ in English is special and specific, but that is not the case in French.
+As French is a gendered language, every object, item, or animal is referred to using the pronouns elle and il as well, depending on its gender.
+So the pronoun for the book (le livre) becomes il, and the apple (la pomme) becomes elle.